mjl-/gowebirc/README.md

 - after giving new state, more carefully collect events:  not the ones for now-closed windows.

 - bug: when another nick renames it isn't propagated with events
-- bug: when we query a user, then write something, we get message about duplicate sessions

 - autoreconnect, autojoin
 - send list of users in channels to frontend